 2000 AD - issue 100

 Here comes another post where I read a comic book of yesteryear.
 At the moment I’m reading a comic book from way back in February 1979, on the seventeenth.
 I read it for the first time back then, and I’m reading it again today.
+I write a lot about 2000 AD, it was a very formative experience for me, and I still read it today.
+I have a 2000 AD page where I link to all the issues I have talked about on this site.
 By the way, I found the scans of issue 100 of 2000 AD at Britishcomics.wordpress.com.
 Now let’s see if it holds up.

 The cover of issue 100 is a bit of a dog’s dinner, with a series of adverts for what is to be found inside.
 This includes the classic four-part poster of Dredd crossing the Cursed Earth on his motorbike.
 Along with this cool poster there are two new additions to the lineup of stories in the comic.
 These are Sam Slade Robo-Hunter and Dan Dare, which are beloved stories, so this cover probably did its job of shifting copies off the racks.